 And while divorce has always – and rightfully so – been depicted as something tragic and life-altering, last year saw something of a shift.
-The pain was still there, of course, but we are also being reminded that there really is life after divorce, that on the other side of a marriage can be a string of career highs à la Adele or some much-needed new romance à la Kim and her surprise pairing with Pete Davidson.
+The pain was still there, of course, but we are also being reminded that there really is life after divorce, that on the other side of a marriage can be a string of career highs à la Adele or some much-needed new romance à la Kim and her surprise pairing with then-boyfriend Pete Davidson.
 It's clear that leaving behind a relationship that isn't good for us can only be a positive thing – a chance for us to reclaim our time and reach better emotional and mental health.

 By now, there’s an understanding that divorce isn’t really something to be ashamed of – it’s just a fact of life.
 In the UK, it’s estimated that 42% of marriages are expected to end in divorce and it’s no secret that plenty of marriages won’t be a case of “’til death do us part”.
 And maybe due to a resulting cautiousness, millennials are significantly less likely to be married compared to other generations: a 2018 US study suggested that 46% of 25 to 37 year-olds in this bracket were married, compared to 57% of Gen X and 67% of Early Boomers at the same age.